TIMMYG Studios

 }

-Place tones.json in client/radios/YOUR-MODEL/ to override defaults for that radio model.
+Per-radio overrides: Place a tones.json in client/radios/YOUR-MODEL/ to override the defaults for that radio model.

 Audio Settings